GLOBAL MARKETS-Spain, growth worries pressure shares, euro

 By Wanfeng Zhou

-NEW YORK, June 8 (Reuters) - Global stocks, the euro and oil prices fell o n F riday after hopes for more stimulus from central banks faded, with expectations Spain will seek assistance for its banks likely to keep investors cautious.
+NEW YORK, June 8 (Reuters) - Global stocks, the euro and oil prices fell o n F riday after hopes for more stimulus from central banks faded, with Spain expected to become the fourth and biggest country to seek assistance since the euro zone’s debt crisis began.

-On Wall Street, stocks were little changed as investors awaited the outcome of talks in Europe on Spain’s ailing banks.

-Senior EU officials said finance ministers of the 17-nation single currency area would hold a conference call o n S aturday to discuss Spain’s request for an aid package for its banks, although no figure had been set.
+Four senior EU officials said finance ministers of the 17-nation single currency area would hold a conference call on Saturday to discuss Spain’s request for an aid package for its ailing banks, although no figure had been set.

 Losses in world shares followed a three-day rally built on expectations of global coordinated efforts to bolster slackening economic growth.
 But investors were disappointed after neither the European Central Bank nor the U.S. Federal Reserve signaled near-term action.